 Our relationships with others mirror the relationship with ourselves.
 They are some of our greatest teachers, and they can be amazing tools for our personal healing and growth.

-Although it’s often unpleasant, if we can ride out the storms that come up in our relationships, we can harvest a wealth of insights and learn how to properly love ourselves.
+Although it’s often unpleasant, if we can ride out the storms that come up in our relationships (and in our emotional bodies), we can harvest a wealth of insights and learn how to properly love ourselves.
 From there, we can co-create more loving relationships.

 Mind your attachment

 Did you know that when you were a child, you developed an attachment style that was essentially either secure or insecure?
-And if insecure, either anxious or avoidant?
+And if insecure, either anxious or avoidant (or a combination)?

-And did you know that anxious folks and avoidant folks tend to attract one another and then play out relentless cycles of push and pull?
+And did you know that anxiously attached folks and avoidantly attached folks tend to attract one another and then play out relentless cycles of push and pull?
 Perhaps you’ve experienced this…

 People with insecure attachment styles have very challenging love-lives.
 They want very much to be loved but also distrust it when it’s presented.